skipallmighty/Blogtaculous/README.md

 To install on a virtual machine of some sort (linux ubuntu flavored) and go into your virtual machine and start terminal.

 If you haven't already create a new user with `sudo useradd yourname`.
-Then install the website in /home/yourname/cake/...
+Then install the website (copy it there) in /home/yourname/cake/...
 Remember where you put it because you will need to adjust the cake.conf in step 3.

 1. Make sure you have a bridged network connection.
 Afterwhich you can get your ip address with `ifconfig`
 2. Install apache-mysql-php with `sudo apt-get install lamp-server^`.
 3. Setup your apache site by creating a apache config at `/etc/apache2/sites-available/cake.conf`.
 You can see my full `cake.conf` in this repo.
 ..*  Make sure in `/etc/apache2/apache2.conf` that where you see `<Directory />` if it says `Require all denied` change that to `Require all granted`.
+Should look like this.
+Apache 2 has extra security measures.
     ```
     <Directory />
         Options FollowSymLinks